top of page

 Extras 5

-The Johnny Unitas statue located at the end of Ravenswalk and in front of the stadium is a gathering spot for pregame meetings, as well as a place to honor the Baltimore Colts legend.
-A Ray Lewis statue was recently added to honor one of the other most important Baltimore football players.
+The Johnny Unitas statue is usually located at the end of Ravenswalk.
+In front of the stadium, it is a gathering spot for pregame meetings and a place to honor the Baltimore Colts legend.
+A Ray Lewis statue was later added to celebrate one of the other most important Baltimore football players.
 Ravenswalk is the place to be and watch the excitement of the game day grow to a fever pitch.
+Both statues are temporarily located on the south side of the stadium while the north plaza is renovated into a new experience.

-The only marching band in professional football, the Marching Ravens, plays at Ravenswalk as well at points in the game.
+One of the few marching bands in professional football, the Marching Ravens plays at Ravenswalk and at various points during the game.
 This is the same band that was known as the Baltimore Colts’ Marching Band and was started in 1947.

-The newly spent renovations and additions have made the purple colors and signage seem consistent, and scream out RAVENS at all points.
+The newly spent renovations and additions have made the purple colors and signage seem consistent and scream out RAVENS at every turn.

 Final Thoughts